phetsims/paper-land/docs/use/example-program.md

 ## Add an Image vertically mapped to Altitude

-This program pulls an image from the `./www/media` directory and maps its vertical position in the Board to
+This program pulls an image from the `./www/media` directory and maps its vertical position in the display to

 ```js
 // Altitude: Image Y-Position mapped to Altitude